softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 This is a special move taken by a Pawn in response to your opponent double moving a Pawn.
 If your opponent double moves a pawn so it ends next to yours (skipping the position where your pawn could have captured their pawn), then on your immediately following turn your pawn may capture their pawn as if their pawn had only moved 1 square.
 This is as if your pawn is capturing their pawn mid motion, or "In Passing."

+## Object Overrides

+Since `ChessGame` is responsible for storing game data, it requires proper equality evaluation methods.
+Just as in Phase 0, you must override the `equals()` and `hashCode()` methods for the `ChessGame` class.
+Refer to [Phase 0: Object Overrides](../0-chess-moves/chess-moves.md#object-overrides) for additional details on implementing these methods correctly.

 ## Code Quality

 You want to write quality code that promotes consistency and readability for all team members.
 Code quality is discussed in a future [instruction topic](../../instruction/quality-code/quality-code.md), and you will be graded on quality starting with phase 3.
 However, you can use the auto grader at any time to check your chess repositories quality.
 The rubric used to evaluate code quality is found here: [Rubric](../code-quality-rubric.md).